Kriton Lendoudis

-Kriton Lendoudis (Κρίτων Λεντούδης, born 28 December 1959), sometimes spelled Kriton Lentoudis, is a Greek businessman and racing driver.
-He currently competes in the LMP2 class of the European Le Mans Series with Algarve Pro Racing, having driven for AF Corse in 2023.
+Kriton Lendoudis (Κρίτων Λεντούδης, born 28 December 1959), sometimes spelled Kriton Lentoudis, is a Greek businessman and amateur racing driver.
+He currently competes in the LMP2 Pro-Am class of the European Le Mans Series for Nielsen Racing, having previously been a presence in historic racing.

 Racing career

 Beginnings in historic racing

 Lendoudis made his known racing debut in 2014: having bought a Porsche 956C at auction, Lendoudis began taking part in the Group C Racing Championship.
 Having finished 11th at Spa-Francorchamps and 13th at Le Mans, he withdrew from the Silverstone round due to an engine failure at the Goodwood Festival of Speed.
 Before the Le Castellet event, Lendoudis bought a Mercedes-Benz C11 and drove it alongside Gareth Evans, who helped him score his maiden C1 class podium with a third place.
 In addition, Lendoudis partook in a round of the Ferrari Challenge Europe as well as the end-of-year Finali Mondiali race that year.

+1990 Mercedes-Benz C11 at the 2024 Goodwood Festival of Speed, entered by Lendoudis and driven by Nicolas Minassian.

-He embarked on a full-time campaign in the series with AF Corse in 2015, finishing 17th in the Coppa Shell class.
+Lendoudis embarked on a full-time campaign in the series with AF Corse in 2015, finishing 17th in the Coppa Shell class.
 He also drove his C11 in the Group C Racing Championship alongside Rui Águas.
 At the opening round in Barcelona, Lendoudis finished third overall in race 2.
 Another third place in the overall classification followed at Spa, as Lendoudis finished third in the C1 class standings.
 In addition, Lendoudis was featured in Ferrari's F1 Clienti programme that year, as part of which he drove a Ferrari F1-2000 around the Imola Circuit.
 In 2016, the Greek driver scored his first podium in the Ferrari Challenge series and ended up 11th overall.
 He also scored a class podium in the 12 Hours of Mugello, driving for Tsunami RT alongside Côme Ledogar and Oleksander Gaidai.

 After winning the Group C Racing Championship in the C1 class during the 2017 season, Lendoudis made a switch to GT3 machinery the following year by competing for Black Falcon in the Pro-Am category of the Blancpain GT Series Endurance Cup.
 He, Águas, and Saud Al Faisal took a subclass podium at Le Castellet and finished fifth in the Pro-Am championship.
 Lendoudis continued to race and win in historic competitions during 2018 and 2019, driving a Peugeot 908 HDi FAP.